 What do I play?

 I consider myself to have a fairly wide-ranging taste in games.
-My favourite genre is probably Action/Adventure (the Uncharted series, inFAMOUS, Tomb Raider etc.), followed by Survival Horror (Resident Evil, Dead Space), and then FPS games (Killzone, Resistance, Battlefield, Medal of Honor).
+My favourite genre is probably Action/Adventure (the Uncharted series, Days Gone, inFAMOUS, Tomb Raider etc.), followed by Survival Horror (Resident Evil, Dead Space), and then FPS games (Killzone, Resistance, Battlefield, Medal of Honor).
 Racing games also tend to be quite high on my list, with Gran Turismo, DriveClub, and Project Cars among my favourites.
 And I mustn’t forget others like Ratchet & Clank or Jak & Daxter, either.
 Other than that, I also enjoy some of the more ‘unusual’ games like EyePet, Heavy Rain and so on.

 Fan or Fanboy?